haw-type-design/haw-type-design.github.io/README.md

 ## Projects

 ### [Noordzij Cube](https://haw-type-design.github.io/noordzij-cube/)
 A 3D model of the Noordzij Cube accessible via the browser.
 See it from all sides, choose letter orientation and which layers you want to see.
-A tool to help students at HAW Hamburg understand the Noorzij cube.
+A tool to help students at HAW Hamburg better understand the Noorzij cube.